 The demo is expected to have a 10/15-minute duration, focusing on the design decisions and the knobs used in the presented LSM design.
 A code review will also take place during this time.
 Students are expected to be able to quickly make changes in their code to adjust behavior and rerun experiments.

-We will provide a domain specific language along with tests and expected results.
+We provide a domain specific language along with tests and expected results.
 As well as a data/workload generator, which can be found here.
 The purpose of this is to allow you as much flexibility in your design and API as possible while still allowing for testing on our part.
 Every project will support six commands: put, get, range, delete, load, and print stats.
 Each command is explained in greater detail below.

 The put command will insert a key-value pair into the LSM-Tree.
 Duplicates are not supported in the expected implementation so the repeated put of a key updates the value stored in the tree.